 This article originally appeared on VICE Australia.

-Newtown High School of the Performing Arts in Sydney, Australia, has updated its policy on uniforms to make life easier to trans, gender queer, and non-binary pupils, following a push from the school's students.
+Newtown High School of the Performing Arts in Sydney, Australia, has updated its policy on uniforms to make life easier for trans, gender queer, and non-binary pupils, following a push from the school's students.

-It's not the first school to change its uniform policy to accommodate trans and non-binary students—some British schools began doing so last year—but it's the first in Australia, and as such has become the target for ire from Christian lobbyists.
+It's not the first school to change its uniform policy to accommodate trans and non-binary students—some British schools began doing so last year—but it's the first in Australia, and as a result, it has become the target for ire from Christian lobbyists.
 "People are wondering if this is where rainbow ideology and rainbow politics is taking us," Australian Christian Lobby spokesperson Wendy Francis told VICE.
 "These gender theory ideas go way beyond anti-bullying to almost proselytizing."

-Earlier this year, the lobby came out in opposition to the Safe School program, which aims to aide young LGTBIQ students and educate their peers.
+Earlier this year, the lobby came out in opposition to the Safe School program, which aims to aide young LGTB students and educate their peers.
 Francis even claimed the program promotes "queer sex and cross-dressing."

 It's also quite unlikely that Newtown will be the only school bringing in genderless uniforms.
 Last year, the Victorian Youth Parliament created a bill to present to the Victorian government demanding school uniforms be made gender neutral across the state.
 The Safe School program, which 495 institutions currently participate in, advocates for the same policy.
-Although given Newtown's change came from pupils pushing for something they cared about, it might not take legislation to implement; just students who give a shit.
+Although given Newtown's change came from pupils pushing for something they cared about, it might not take legislation to implement—just students who give a shit.

 Follow Isabelle on Twitter.